The Maine Studies Interdisciplinary Master of Arts Degree

 4) Students will be able to frame, conduct, and complete their own Maine-based interdisciplinary research or creative project.

-Student outcomes for the Maine Studies/MA in interdisciplinary masters degree:
+Student outcomes for the Maine Studies M.A. in Interdisciplinary Studies:

 1) Students will demonstrate an understanding of interdisciplinary research methods through weekly discussions, weekly response papers, and a formal final research project.